SindhujaJayakumar/AdultIncome-Prediction/README.md

-﻿Analysis and Prediction of Adult Income In US
+﻿# Analysis and Prediction of Adult Income In US
 Based on Census Data Using Machine Learning

-Overview:
+                                  ##
 Project Description:

 This machine learning project uses the annual income data set from UCI Machine Learning